 We Once Were Lost, But Now We’re Saved!

 I hadn’t really saved them.
 If they huddled together and didn’t do anything stupid like falling in the creek, they probably wouldn’t have died that night.
-At that elevation, the temperature was dropping below freezing every night.
+At that elevation, the temperature would drop below freezing that night.
 They would have been cold and miserable, but they shouldn’t have died.

 I told them my truck was just up the hill and I would take them to their car if we could figure out where they had parked.
 This was my first time in the area too, so I was not familiar with all the roads and trails.
 I would have taken them to town if we couldn’t find their car.
 Anyway, I got the party moving toward the truck, I had a headlamp, but If we hurried, we had just enough light left to make it.